IPUMS-Global-Health/umn-nairobi-2024/README.md

-July 2024 AAH Data Analysis Workshop
+UMN Multilevel Modeling + Climate Data Workshop
 ================

 ### Using R to understand climate and population health

 ## Welcome!

-Welcome to the home page for the 2024 AAH population health and climate data workshop.
+Welcome to the home page for the 2024 UMN Multilevel Modeling and Climate Data workshop.

 This GitHub repository contains presentation slides and other materials that will be used in the workshop.